 - Suspect Guns.
 All guns suspected of being used for criminal purposes but not recovered by law enforcement.
-This database includes (ATF's own examples), individuals purchasing large quantities of firearms, and dealers with improper record keeping.
-May include guns observed by law enforcement in an estate, or at a gun show, or elsewhere.
-Reported as 34,807 in 2010.
+This database includes (ATF's examples), individuals purchasing large quantities of firearms, and dealers with improper record keeping.
+May consist of guns observed by law enforcement in an estate, at a gun show, or elsewhere.
+In 2010, ATF reported 34,807 guns.

 - Traced Guns.
 Over 4 million detail records from all traces since inception.
-This is a registration record which includes the personal information of the first retail purchaser, along with the identity of the selling dealer.
+This registration record includes the personal information of the first retail purchaser and the identity of the selling dealer.

 - Out of Business Records.
 Data is manually collected from paper Out-of-Business records (or input from computer records) and entered into the trace system by ATF.
-These are registration records which include name and address, make, model, serial and caliber of the firearm(s), as well as data from the 4473 form – in digital or image format.
-In March, 2010, ATF reported receiving several hundred million records since 1968.
+These are registration records that include name and address, make, model, serial, and caliber of the firearm(s), and data from the 4473 form – in digital or image format.
+In March 2010, ATF reported receiving several hundred million records since 1968.

 - Theft Guns.
 Firearms reported as stolen to ATF.
-Contained 330,000 records in 2010.
-Contains only thefts from licensed dealers and interstate carriers (optional).
-Does not have an interface to the FBI's National Crime Information Center (NCIC) theft data base, where the majority of stolen, lost and missing firearms are reported.
+This database contained 330,000 records in 2010.
+It includes only thefts from licensed dealers and interstate carriers (optional).
+The database does not interface to the FBI's National Crime Information Center (NCIC) theft database, which keeps reports of the majority of stolen, lost, and missing firearms.

-It is also worth noting that not withstanding FOPA, the National Firearms Act which was enacted in 1934 does require that certain types of firearms be registered.
-This includes firearms not commonly owned or acquired by average gun owners including fully automatic firearms and short barrel rifles and shotguns.
-Any firearm not specifically mentioned in Title II of the NFA however should not by Federal law be part of any registry tied to a gun owner.
+It is also worth noting that notwithstanding FOPA, the National Firearms Act, enacted in 1934, does require that certain types of firearms be registered.
+The database records firearms not commonly owned or acquired by average gun owners like fully automatic firearms and short barrel rifles and shotguns.
+However, any firearm not explicitly mentioned in Title II of the NFA should not by Federal law be part of any registry tied to a gun owner.